 There are very few frosts – four a year on average, one of the lowest rates in New Zealand.

-The last known ‘full-blooded’ Moriori died in 1933, but Moriori descendants numbered around 1,000 in the early 2000s.
+The last ‘full-blooded’ Moriori died in 1933, but Moriori descendants numbered around 1,000 in the early 2000s.
 Many live in New Zealand but retain close ties with the islands.

 In 2012 two shipping companies provided regular services from Napier and Timaru.
 The main island port is Waitangi, with another at Ōwenga, from which boats go to Flower Pot (Onoua) on Pitt Island.
-Scheduled plane services link the islands with Auckland, Wellington and Christchurch.
+Scheduled air services link the islands with Auckland, Wellington and Christchurch.

 Chatham Islanders talk about going to and from ‘New Zealand’, which is regarded as a second, but not a first, home.